-A preview of the new NuoDB Automation Console feature is available in NuoDB 2.0.3.
+The NuoDB Automation Console feature continues to be a preview feature in NuoDB 2.0.4.
 The Automation Console is a streamlined web interface for launching and monitoring databases and database resources in the NuoDB Domain.
 The automated process leverages predefined templates to start and scale a databases on one or more hosts.
 Templates can be used to automatically configure single host databases, minimally redundant ones, multi-host databases and geo-distributed deployments.

 Full instructions for using the Automation Console, as well as template definitions can be found below.